 Shipping musical instruments

 Musical instruments may not be perishable, but they are fragile and uniquely shaped.
-We recommend filling any empty spaces between cases and/or instruments in your package with kraft paper, newspaper, or other types of paper to keep your instruments from moving around during transit.
-It’s also important to wrap any breakable pieces individually.
-For more information on shipping musical instruments, check out our How to Ship Musical Instruments blog.
+Fill any empty spaces between cases and/or instruments in your package with kraft paper, newspaper, or other types of paper to keep your instruments from moving around during transit.
+Also, wrap any breakable pieces individually.

 - Secure your products by filling any empty spaces between your packaging and product with kraft paper, newspaper, and other paper goods